SiddheshDongare/GIT-Pilot/README.md

 [![License](https://img.shields.io/badge/license-MIT-green)](LICENSE)
 [![GitHub](https://img.shields.io/badge/GitHub-GIT--Pilot-blue)](https://github.com/yourusername/GIT-Pilot)

 GIT-Pilot is a powerful GitHub automation and management tool that provides a comprehensive API wrapper for GitHub operations.
 It simplifies GitHub interactions through a FastMCP-based server, making it easy to manage repositories, pull requests, issues, and more.
-The service includes secure token management, rate limit handling, and comprehensive error handling.

 ## 🌟 Features